germanattanasio/visual-recognition-nodejs/INSTRUCTIONS.md

 1. Test your application locally by going to: [http://localhost:3000/](http://localhost:3000/)

-## Deploying your application to Bluemix
+## Deploying your application to the IBM Cloud

 1. Push the updated application live by running the following command: